We're sponsoring DPW Amsterdam 2025 – Join the future of procurement! 🚀

 Today’s business world has moved from just ‘buying’ to ‘managing spend’ strategically.
-Research shows that companies lose 5–15% of total spend through old methods of procurement, whilst high performers can manage up to 85% of spend under management.
-This is where spend management KPIs are indispensable to manage spend because they give clear visibility into spending patterns, compliance, and savings opportunities.
-By using KPIs to track things like maverick spending, contractual savings, and supplier performance, and the implementation of platforms such as Procol, it is possible for organizations to identify risks that would need to be mitigated, avoid costs, and improve relationships with suppliers.
+Research shows that companies lose 5 to15% of their total spend through outdated procurement methods, while high performers can manage up to 85% of their spend.
+This is where spend management KPIs are indispensable, as they provide clear visibility into spending patterns, compliance, and savings opportunities.
+By using KPIs to track key metrics such as maverick spending, contractual savings, and supplier performance, and implementing platforms like Procol, organizations can identify risks that need to be mitigated, avoid unnecessary costs, and enhance their relationships with suppliers.

 What are spend management KPIs?

 The use of spend management key performance indicators enables organizations to measure modern procurement outcomes, benchmark productivity, and maintain fiscal discipline.
-The indicators will divulge not only where money is being spent, but will also provide actionable points to deliver savings, manage suppliers, and maintain compliance.
-Here are 6 advantages of implementing KPIs for spend management:
+The indicators will not only reveal where money is being spent but also provide actionable steps to deliver savings, manage suppliers, and maintain compliance.
+Here are six advantages of implementing KPIs for spend management:

 Benefits of using KPIs

-Enhanced Compliance Managing KPIs such as supplier compliance rate and contract adherence means the organization can verify that employees and suppliers are procuring through approved procurement policies.
-This allows organizations to reduce instances of maverick or off-contract spend actions and better manage governance overall.
+Managing KPIs, such as supplier compliance rate and contract adherence, enables the organization to verify that employees and suppliers procure goods and services in accordance with approved procurement KPIs and policies.
+This enables organizations to minimize instances of maverick or off-contract spending actions and more effectively manage governance overall.

-Stronger Supplier Relationships KPIs give organizations the ability to measure supplier performance against any of the stated metrics, including delivery schedules, price stability, and service quality.
+KPIs enable organizations to measure supplier performance against specific metrics, including delivery schedules, price stability, and service quality.
 The data gives organizations the information to strengthen working relationships with trusted suppliers and to respond to non-compliant or underperforming suppliers.

-Data-Driven Decisions When leaders have trusted spend analysis data, they can make decisions about procuring polices and procedures based on what is real, rather than on conceited assumptions.
-They will also improve their negotiating skills, strengthen their category spend, and align their buying practices with larger, longer-term business objectives.
+When leaders have trusted spend analysis data, they can make decisions about procurement policies and procedures based on reality rather than on conceited assumptions.
+They will also enhance their negotiating skills, optimize their category spend, and align their purchasing practices with broader, long-term business objectives.

-Continuous Improvement When leaders monitor and analyze spend, they can see trends, establish performance benchmarks, and identify areas for process improvements.
+When leaders monitor and analyze spending, they can identify trends, establish performance benchmarks, and pinpoint areas for process improvements.
 Ongoing monitoring helps create an environment of continuous improvement within the procurement function.

-Aside from monitoring costs, procurement groups now need to prepare themselves to deploy intelligent solutions so they can become fully visible and in control of their procurement data.
-These KPIs help to track savings, compliance, supplier performance, and risk while aligning with organizational objectives.
-Tracking these KPIs to gain visibility ultimately provides the opportunity for a procurement group to remain competitive and future-ready.
+Aside from monitoring costs, procurement groups now need to prepare themselves to deploy intelligent solutions so they can become obvious and in control of their procurement data.
+These spend management KPIs help to track savings, compliance, supplier performance, and risk while aligning with organizational objectives.
+Tracking these KPIs to gain visibility ultimately enables a procurement group to remain competitive and future-ready.

 1. Savings

 This is relatively easy and may even be obvious, so you select it first.
-In order to determine the effectiveness of your tactics, identify a percentage of real savings year-on-year.
-If you are comparing yourself and do not have a year of your data, it is fine to look at monthly savings, just don’t forget to consider seasonality and particularly anything unique to your industry.
+To determine the effectiveness of your tactics, identify the year-over-year percentage of real savings.
+If you are comparing yourself and do not have a year of data, it is fine to look at monthly savings.
+Just don’t forget to consider seasonality and any unique factors specific to your industry.

 Savings and cost reduction are not the same thing.
-While cost savings explore opportunities to lower product and system price points, cost reduction looks to reduce unnecessary costs by eliminating those services and products.
+While cost savings explore opportunities to lower product and system price points, cost reduction seeks to eliminate unnecessary costs by removing services and products.
 Identify current savings you made by discounting services and products, when compared to historical expenses.

 Price avoidance is an important KPI for manufacturing, trade, life science, and medical companies.
 This KPI determines the amount of money you saved by avoiding unintentional re-placements, repairs, or damages.
 Think about the amount of savings generated by proper monitoring of materials (which eliminated the disposal of old supplies), taking care of tools (which avoided expensive failure), or inventory management (which avoided excess inventory and hasty ordering).